©1999 Linda M. Young

-Even the most dedicated snow lover eventually gives up on winter.
+Even the most dedicated New England snow lover eventually gives up on winter.

 It's different when it's January, with the crisp-after Christmas snowfall, and deep into February which you expect bone-chilling cold anyway.
 After a while, however, it gets tiresome dodging the blast of cold air as you wrench up the storm window to air out your bedroom (de rigueur for Mom even if it's ten below) and slipping on patches of ice untreated by lazy homeowners.
 Too, way back in those days of "girls can't wear pants to school," wearing nylons under your kneesocks to keep warm reached its annoying point.